About Us

 Liz Mras

 Liz Mras has been working with horses most of her life.
 She currently owns and runs Stone Oak Stable, a professional lesson and training barn.
-She has a passion for retraining off the track thoroughbreds (ottb's) and has been a competitor in the Retired Racehorse Project (RRP) for the past 4 years.
+She has a passion for retraining off the track thoroughbreds (OTTBs) and has been a competitor in the Retired Racehorse Project (RRP) for the past 4 years.
 Her most recent horse, Empire Station, came out of West Point Thoroughbreds and won the "Most Conditioned Horse" award at the age of 3.
-Liz met Cherry in 2018 and in 2019 Nalani placed one of its rescues, Belle, an ottb, in Liz's training program.
-Since that time, Liz has become a key resource helping with on the ground rescue missions and general training advice.
-Liz lives on her farm in Va with her husband, Scott, and their 3 dogs.
+Liz met Cherry in 2018 and in 2019 Nalani placed one of its rescues, Belle, an OTTB, in Liz's training program.
+Since that time, Liz has become a key resource helping with on-the-ground rescue missions and general training advice.
+Liz lives on her farm in Virginia with her husband, Scott, and their three dogs.
 They have two grown kids.
-When she is not teaching, training and riding, Liz enjoys supporting her husband in his competitive sailing adventures.
+When she is not teaching, training or riding, Liz enjoys supporting her husband in his competitive sailing adventures.